Moroccan nationality law: Islamic states and outside contact (1500-1880)

 As the Wattasid dynasty began its decline, decentralization and anarchy allowed the tribes in the plains to become autonomous, the north to be dominated by Portugal and Spain, and the south to be consolidated by the Sufi Saadi Sultanate.
 In an attempt to unite the inhabitants of Morocco against the European threats, the Saadian sharifs created a political and religious movement which was successful in stopping the Christian penetration by 1510.
 By 1541, the Portuguese had been driven out of the region and abandoned their protected areas; however, with the creation of the Iberian Union, Spain laid claim to the remaining Portuguese possessions, particularly Ceuta.
 Continued conflict with European powers and expansion of the Saadians, led the northern Wattasid dynasty to seek an alliance with the Ottoman Empire in 1545.
 Despite attempts from the Ottomans to gain recognition in Morocco, their religious, and thus political, authority was brought into question, because they lacked descent from Muhammad.
 As a result, treaties were negotiated between Morocco and the Ottoman Empire, establishing the limits of Ottoman territorial control in northwestern Africa.
 Though from 1600, the reign of the Saadians was marked by succession crises, division, and reunification, they remained in power until 1669.

 Moulay Al-Rashid of the 'Alawi dynasty, a different branch of Hasanid line than the Idrisids, became ruler of all of Morocco in 1669.
 He was succeeded in 1672 by Moulay Ismail, who aimed to expand the Moroccan borders, attempting to wrest territory from the Ottomans, Spanish, and English.
 After his death in 1727, a succession crisis and internal conflicts, disrupted the country until 1757, when Mohammed ben Abdallah became sultan.
 Known for his diplomacy, he established friendly relations with Spain, England, and France, and developed a cooperative policy with the Ottomans to work together against the threats of European incursion.
 When the French invaded Algeria in 1830, Morocco was compelled to preserve the regional Muslim traditions and was invited to take the inhabitants of Tlemcen under protection.
 French military power forced the Moroccans to yield, and call on France's rival, Britain, for protection.
 In 1856, Morocco signed a treaty with the British, granting them trade privileges and the right to extend their protection to Moroccan subjects.
-Similar arrangements followed with other European powers, allowing much of the Moroccan economy to be controlled by foreigners.
+Similar arrangements were followed by other European powers, allowing much of the Moroccan economy to be controlled by foreigners.